galawaydude/data-place/100 operating-systems/Process Management.md

 ### **Shortest remaining Time First

 SRTF is the preemptive version of SJF. basically at every instance when you have multiple process, pick the one that has the lowest burst time.
 The scheduler always allocates the CPU to the process that has the shortest remaining time to completion.
-If a new process arrives in the ready queue with a burst time shorter than the remaining time of the currently executing process
+If a new process arrives in the ready queue with a burst time shorter than the remaining time of the currently executing process, it will get preempted.
+> suffers from the same issue as the SJF thing, you cannot know the burst time of processes beforehand.

+### **Round Robin Algorithm